 Illinois Dicamba Use on Soybeans: 2020

-On October 31, 2018, USEPA issued a decision to allow the continued use of dicamba on soybean for the crop years 2019 and 2020.
+On Oct.
+31, 2018, the U.S. Environmental Protection Agency (USEPA) issued a decision to allow the continued use of dicamba on soybean for the crop years 2019 and 2020.

 - DO NOT apply this product if the air temperature at the field at the time of application is over 85 degrees Fahrenheit or if the National Weather Service’s forecasted high temperature for the nearest available location for the day of application exceeds 85 degrees Fahrenheit (Local National Weather Service forecast are available at www.weather.gov).